${\rm E}(3)$-Equivariant Actor-Critic Methods for Cooperative Multi-Agent Reinforcement Learning: Experiments

 \subsection{Results on SMAC}

-\textbf{Performance of SEGNN-based algorithm against baselines.} The scenarios in SMAC \cite{samvelyan2019starcraft} are competitve in nature, so the invariancy of the game breaks due to the non-invariant behaviors of the uncontrollable enemies.
-Another possible reason of breaking invariancy is that the categorical actions in SMAC are not Euclidean spaces, as required by ${\rm E}(3)$-symmetric Markov game.
-Therefore, we may not observe the big increase of performance as the ones shown in MPE, especially in the non-competing ones navigation and push.
-We indeed see a mixed of performance in Figure \ref{fig:Smac_main_performance} that the SEGNN-based critic helps learn a better performed actor in 6h\_vs\_8z but not in 8m\_vs\_9m.
+\textbf{Performance.} The scenarios in SMAC \cite{samvelyan2019starcraft} are competitive in nature, so the invariancy of the game breaks due to the non-invariant behaviors of the uncontrollable enemies.
+Another possible reason for breaking invariancy is that the categorical actions in SMAC are not Euclidean spaces, as required by ${\rm E}(3)$-symmetric Markov game.
+Therefore, we may not observe the big increase in performance as the ones shown in MPE, especially in the non-competing ones navigation and push.
+We indeed see a mixed of performance in Figure \ref{fig:Smac_main_performance} that the SEGNN-based critic helps learn a better-performing actor in 6h\_vs\_8z but not in 8m\_vs\_9m.

-\textbf{Emergence of Euclidean invariancy.} In SMAC, the invariancy measures are similar to the counterparts in MPE, defined in the appendix.
-As illustrated in Figure \ref{fig:SMAC-Emergence of equivariancy}, there is no obvious emergence of the rotation-invariancy for both actor and critic.
-This can be caused by the competitive nature of the scenarios in SMAC, where we also see a decrease of actors' translation-invariancy in competitive scenarios Prey\_N3 and Prey\_N6, as shown in the appendix.
-Another possible reason is that some of the categorical actions, the move directions \{north, south, east, west\}, are only rotation-equivariant to multiples of $90^\circ$ instead of arbitrary angles and threfore break the overall invariancy of the game.
+\textbf{Emergence of Euclidean invariancy.} As illustrated in Figure \ref{fig:SMAC-Full-Emergence of equivariancy} in the appendix, there is no obvious emergence of the rotation-invariancy for both actor and critic.
+This can be caused by the competitive nature of the scenarios, where we also see a decrease in actors' translation-invariancy in competitive scenarios Prey\_N3 and Prey\_N6.
+Another possible reason is the categorical nature of the actions, e.g., the move directions \{north, south, east, west\} are only rotation-equivariant to multiples of $90^\circ$ instead of arbitrary angles.